slackapi/python-slack-sdk/README.md

 If you get stuck, we’re here to help.
 The following are the best ways to get assistance working through your issue:

 Use our [Github Issue Tracker][gh-issues] for reporting bugs or requesting features.
-Visit the [Bot Developer Hangout][bd-hangout] for getting help using Slack Developer Kit for Python or just generally bond with your fellow Slack developers.
+Visit the [Slack Community][slack-community] for getting help using Slack Developer Kit for Python or just generally bond with your fellow Slack developers.

 <!-- Markdown links -->